-All Flash module(s) can be erased/programmed while code is executed and/or data is read from only one Flash module or from PSRAM.
+The unused Flash module(s) can be erased/programmed while code is executed and/or data is read from only one Flash module or from PSRAM.
 The Flash module that delivers code/data can, of course, not be erased/programmed.